Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 Summer is a time of growth and ripening—and we too can use this time to blossom and grow.

-So I hope you enjoy these nature-centred personal growth activities that help you connect to who you are—in the sunshine!
+So I’ve created these nature-centred personal growth activities that help you build resilience, confidence and connect to who you are—in the sunshine!

 Here are 5 Nature-Themed Summer Activity Ideas

 1. Go outside.
-Then simply notice whenever a creature, plant/flower, rock or beautiful scene draws your attention.
+Then simply notice whenever a creature, plant/flower, rock or scene draws your attention.

 • What, that I notice, is also true for me?